CCMiResearch/DEMOCaseStudies/MEP/2019/ReadMe.md

 Research Lab: Centre for Conceptual Modeling and Implementation https://ccmi.fit.cvut.cz/en/

-This effort is a part of Marek Skotnica's PhD thesis about a design and IT support of compliance systems.
+This effort is a part of CCMi's research about a design and IT support of compliance systems.
 You can read more about the aplication to law at https://medium.com/@mar.lassakova/bbfb01a3e36a